The Pope's perilous mission to Egypt

 The Egyptian government, for example, imposes legal penalties on Muslim-born citizens who convert, and does not recognize their new religious identities, according to the US State Department.

-Anba Angaelos, the General Bishop of the Coptic Orthodox Church in England, said he hopes the Pope and other religious leaders will encourage al-Azhar to reexamine religious texts used in its university and network of schools.
+His Grace Anba Angaelos, the General Bishop of the Coptic Orthodox Church in England, said he hopes al-Azhar will be urged to reexamine religious texts used in its university and network of schools.

 "Some of these texts are used, or misused, by radical groups, and there needs to be credible Islamic institution that can explain them in a different way.
 That's something that really only al-Azhar can do."